 Department of Surgery Divisions

 Brigham and Women's Hospital is the largest hospital of the Longwood Medical and Academic Area in Boston, Massachusetts.
 BWH is Harvard Medical School's second largest teaching affiliate.
 With Massachusetts General Hospital, it is one of the two founding members of Partners HealthCare, the largest healthcare provider in Massachusetts.
 Brigham and Women's Hospital is an international leader in virtually every area of medicine and has been the site of pioneering breakthroughs that have improved lives around the world.
-The pediatric cardiac component of the program takes place at Boston Children's Hospital, which is located close by on the Harvard Medical School/Longwood Campus.
+Our residents rotate at a wide variety of institutions to obtain the wide variety of cases needed to become a leader in surgery.
+Residents rotate at Brigham and Women's Faulkner Hospital, our sister hospital where many of our surgeons routinely operate, South Shore Hospital, where residents have a high operative experience of bread and butter general surgery cases, and the Boston VA Healthcare System to obtain experience in the veteran population.
+The pediatric surgery component of the program takes place at Boston Children's Hospital, which is adjacent to the hospital and attached to BWH via bridge.

 Nineteen residents are appointed annually to the first postgraduate year of the general surgery program.
 Nine are matched for the full five-year categorical program in general surgery.
 Eleven are matched for the one-year designated preliminary general surgery program.
 The designated preliminary positions are reserved for those who have matched with Harvard surgical residencies in interventional radiology and urology.